spectralDNS/shenfun/docs/source/sphericalhelmholtz.rst

-and the spectral Galerkin variational formulation of the problem reads: find :math:`u \in V^N \otimes V_F^N` such that
+and the variational formulation of the problem reads: find :math:`u \in V^N \otimes V_F^N` such that

 .. math::